 Requirements to bring Continuity to unsupported hardware

-- dokterdok’s Continuity Activation Tool.
+- The beta version of dokterdok’s Continuity Activation Tool.

 - A Mac compatible with the process; check the above table.